-500.80 The following situations involve a professional relationship which does not consist of a previous appointment.
+500.81 The following situations involve a professional relationship which does not consist of a previous appointment.

-500.81 Appointment following audit related work
+500.82 Appointment following audit related work

-The practice unit or an individual within the practice unit has previously carried out audit related work within the previous two years.
+The practice or an individual within the practice has previously carried out audit related work within the previous two years.

-Except in the case of a members' voluntary liquidation, as provided for below, a significant professional relationship1 will arise.
-An insolvency practitioner should conclude that it is not appropriate to take the appointment, whether that appointment be as liquidator, provisional liquidator, special manager, receiver (and manager), trustee in bankruptcy, provisional trustee in bankruptcy, nominee of an individual voluntary arrangement, or any other appointment referred to in paragraph 500.4 .
+Except in the case of a members' voluntary liquidation, as provided for below, and in some limited circumstances in relation to an insolvent scheme of arrangement, as provided for in paragraph 500.85, a significant professional relationship1 will arise.
+An insolvency practitioner should conclude that it is not appropriate to take the appointment, whether that appointment be as liquidator, provisional liquidator, special manager, receiver (and manager), trustee in bankruptcy, provisional trustee in bankruptcy, nominee of an individual voluntary arrangement, or any other appointment referred to in paragraph 500.4.